jesqi/docs/docs/dir/hosted-agent-directory.md

 agent records.

-The [Agent Directory Service (ADS)](../dir/overview.md) provides storage for agent records while the frontend hosted AGNTCY Agent Directory provides access control with Users and their Organizations and management of agent records in their Repos.
+The [Agent Directory Service (ADS)](../dir/overview.md) provides storage for agent records while the frontend hosted Outshift Agent Directory provides access control with Users and their Organizations and management of agent records in their Repos.

 ## Features